emmermarcell/Detect-AI-Generated-Text/README.md

 ## Aims

 Our team will aim to reach the goal of the aforementioned competition, in effect to create a model that can detect and distinguish AI-generated text from human-written one.
 We will try to train some models with different underlying categorizers compare their performances and formulate some conclusions about their usability and potential drawbacks.
-We will attempt to create a data augmentation pipeline for the AI-generated texts, i.e. a model that based on some prompts will write a short essay using the principles of LLM.
-We would also like to host our results on a web server like Glitch.com with a complete API to make it available for everyone and open it for potential development if there is anybody interested in our work.
+We will attempt to create a data augmentation pipeline for the AI-generated texts, i.e. a model that based on some prompts will write a short essay using the principles of ~~LLM.
+We would also like to host our results on a web server like Glitch.com with a complete API to make it available for everyone and open it for potential development if there is anybody interested in our work.~~ (We dropped this path for the moment due to technical issues.)

 ## Further development